 Scholars' Day at MCC is an event dedicated to showcasing the work of student researchers and faculty.
 Scholars’ Day celebrates academic excellence while promoting and encouraging scholarship among MCC faculty, staff, and students.

-Faculty: If you're considering sponsoring student scholarship for 2015, see the suggestions for promoting student work and the 10 Tips for Scholars' Day Faculty Sponsors.
-If you've been conducting research (e.g., while completing a degree), we invite you to present your work at the 2015 Scholars' Day conference.
+Faculty: If you're considering sponsoring student scholarship for 2017, see the suggestions for promoting student work and the 10 Tips for Scholars' Day Faculty Sponsors.
+If you've been conducting research (e.g., while completing a degree), we invite you to present your work at the 2017 Scholars' Day conference.
+More information about the event is found on our FAQ page.

-Students: For information about effective presentations, see the MCC Library Guide on presentations, or the library's guide on posters.
+Students: More information about the event is found on our FAQ page.
+For information about effective presentations, see the MCC Library Guide on presentations, or the library's guide on posters.

 Submit an application to present by following instructions on our "apply now" page.